Get 80% off your plan for your first 3 months*

 Equation shows that to find the current ratio you must divide current assets by current liabilities.

-For support in your area, check your local accounting standards, as there are different accounting requirements for various entity types and tiers.
+For support in your area, check your local accounting standards.
+There are different accounting requirements for various entity types and tiers based on cost-benefit considerations.
+For example, there are two tiers for for-profit entities and four tiers for public benefit entities.

 Analyse growth with the retained earnings statement